Preventing Falls as you get older – How exercise can help

 Why is this important?

-Around 1 in 3 adults living at home and aged over 65 fall each year.
-This can knock not just their body but also their confidence, their independence and their mental health i.e. it has psychological impact too.
+Having a fall can knock not just your body but also your confidence, your independence and your mental health i.e. a fall has a psychological effect too.

-When the falls result in hip fractures the results can be particularly serious.
-According to a BMJ Quality Improvement report in 2014, ‘Hip fracture is one of the most serious consequences of falls in the elderly, with a mortality of 10% at one month and 30% at one year.’
+When a fall causes a hip fracture, the results can be particularly serious.
+According to a BMJ report in 2014, ‘Hip fracture is one of the most serious consequences of falls in the elderly, with a mortality of 10% at one month [after the fall] and 30% mortality at one year.’

-The NHS have published leaflets and online information explaining a number of balance and strength improving exercises you can do at home without the need for special classes or equipment.
-These include:
+The NHS have also published leaflets and online information explaining a number of balance exercises and strength exercises you can do at home without the need for special classes or equipment.
+These exercises include:

-Research published in the BMJ and guidelines from The Chartered Society of Physiotherapists report that integration of balance and strength training into everyday life (for example working at the kitchen sink, closing a drawer and picking things up from the floor) is particularly effective.
+Research published in the BMJ and guidelines from The Chartered Society of Physiotherapists reports that integrating balance and strength training into everyday life – for example working at the kitchen sink, closing a drawer and picking things up from the floor – is particularly effective.
 This is especially true when helped by health or exercise professionals.

-The following are examples of other types of exercise that can help:
+Here are examples on the NHS website of other types of exercise that can help you:

 Shall we dance?

 Dancing also offers many health benefits, including improving strength and balance.
-A BUPA report advises that a number of studies show dance improves balance and gait (the way people walk).
+A BUPA report mentions several studies that show that dance improves balance and gait (the way people walk).
 It concludes, ‘dance is also likely to have the secondary effect of reducing the risk of falls in older people.’
-This is in addition to the social and mental health benefits of dance noted in the report.
+This is in addition to the social and mental-health benefits of dance that is also noted in the report.

 Where can we get help?

-- We can do more to prevent falls – our own and friends and family.
+- We can do more to prevent falls:our own and friends’ and family’s.

-- Exercise programmes containing balance and strength training exercises, including Tai Chi and Dance, all appear to reduce the risk of falls.
+- Exercise programmes for balance and strength training exercises – including Tai Chi, yoga and dance – all appear to reduce the risk of falls.

-- You can find strength and balance exercises through the falls prevention team at your local hospital or other recognized sources.
+- You can find strength and balance exercises through the falls-prevention team at your local hospital or other recognised sources.

-- Check if any medical condition or medications increases the risk
+- Check whether any medical condition or medication increases the risk of falling.